 How to Combat Grass Pollen

-Do you need some extra incentive to mow the lawn (I know I do!)?
+Here is some extra incentive to mow the lawn, a task many homeowners find annoying and/or boring.
 A well-maintained lawn will not contribute to problems with grass pollen allergies because flower stalks are mowed down before flowers can develop.
-But wild grasses and grass in lawns that are not mowed regularly will still plague sufferers from grass pollen allergies (you have only so much control over your environment).
+But non-lawn grasses and grass in neighbor's lawns that is not mowed regularly will still plague sufferers from grass pollen allergies (you have only so much control over your environment).

 If you suffer from grass pollen allergy and want to try to minimize exposure, you can:

-- Mow often: the recommended mowing height is when the grass is 3 to 3 1/2 inches tall.
+- Mow often: The recommended mowing height is when the grass is 3 to 3 1/2 inches tall.
+Be faithful about mowing your lawn when the grass reaches this height.
+Do not let the grass come into bloom.

-- Wear a face mask when working in the yard May-July, in case your neighbors are less fastidious and allow their grass to bloom.
+- Wear a face mask when working in the yard May through July, in case your neighbors are not so faithful about mowing and allow their grass to bloom.